10 Common Skincare Mistakes and How to Avoid Them

 Sun exposure is the top cause of premature aging, from wrinkles to dark spots.
 Many skip SPF, thinking cloudy days or brief outings don’t count, but UV rays penetrate regardless.

-2. Over-Exfoliating—When Too Much is Harmful
+2. Over-Exfoliating—When Too Much Is Harmful

 Exfoliation is crucial for removing dead skin cells and revealing fresh, radiant skin.
 However, exfoliating too often or using harsh scrubs can strip the skin’s natural barrier, leading to irritation, sensitivity, and even breakouts.

 Washing your face too often or with harsh cleansers strips away natural oils, leaving skin dry and irritated.
-This can trigger excess oil production as your skin compensates, leading to breakouts.
+This can trigger excess oil production as your skin compensates, leading to more breakouts.

 3. Sleeping with Makeup On—A Skincare Disaster

 After a long day, it’s tempting to skip removing your makeup and go straight to bed.
 However, this habit clogs pores, traps dirt and bacteria, and accelerates skin aging.
-It can also cause acne and irritation, making it one of the worst skincare mistakes.
+Sleeping in makeup traps oil and bacteria against your skin, leading to breakouts and dullness.
+A quick swipe with a wipe doesn’t cut it either—residue lingers.

-**Fix**: Double cleanse at night: use a micellar water or oil cleanser first, then a gentle foam or gel to ensure every trace is gone.
+How to Avoid It: No matter how tired you are, always remove your makeup before bed.
+Double cleanse at night: use a micellar water or oil cleanser first, then a gentle foam or gel to ensure every trace is gone.

 4. Using the Wrong Products for Your Skin Type